JanHerca/urantiapedia/output/wikijs/article/FAQ/About_Science.md

 **_Science - One of the Pillars of Civilization_**

 > Civilizations are unstable because they are not cosmic; they are not innate in the individuals of the races.
-They must be nurtured by the combined contributions of the constitutive factors of man--science, morality, and religion.
+They must be nurtured by the combined contributions of the constitutive factors of man—science, morality, and religion.
 Civilizations come and go, but science, morality, and religion always survive the crash.
 [UB 16:9.5](/en/The_Urantia_Book/16#p9_5)

 **_The False Science of Materialism_**